nomeata/arbtt/README.md

    would allow the user to catch the idle times more exactly.
  * Rules based on time of day, to create tags for worktime, weekend, late at night.
 (Partially done)
- * Storing the current timezone in the tags, for the prevoius entry to be more to be more useful.
+ * Storing the current timezone in the tags, for the previous entry to be more to be more useful.
  * Storing the hostname, in case a user has several.
  * Statistics based on time, to visualize trends.